mmkobylin/tech_challenge/README.md

 ## Original Wireframing

-I am attaching an original wireframingi n the resources/wireframing folder.
+I am attaching an original wireframing in the resources/wireframing folder.
+I created them using balamiq.cloud wireframing software.
 Some minor stylistic choices have been dictated by my objective for accessibility, or else by the nature of the programming language I have used.

 ## License

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

+## Installation

+Please follow these steps:

+1. Clone repo
+$ git clone git@github.com:mmkobylin/tech_challenge.git ping-pong

+2. Go to the project folder
+$ cd ping-pong

+3. Install Composer
+run:
+ $composer install

+4. Install npm
+$ npm install

+5. Create copy of a .env file
+run:
+cp .env.example .env

+6. Generate an encryption key
+run:
+php artisan key:generate

+7. Create an empty database for the application
+(you can do this directly in MYSQL or use database tool like SequelPro)

+8. Connect the database to Laravel
+In the .env file fill in the DB_HOST, DB_PORT, DB_DATABASE, DB_USERNAME, and DB_PASSWORD options to match the credentials of the database you just created.

+9. Migrate the database
+run:
+php artisan migrate.

+10. Enjoy!